Integrations

 Connecting SecureSlate & AWS Organization

-Connecting an AWS Organization to SecureSlate lets you continuously monitor all AWS accounts in your organization (including new accounts you add later).
-SecureSlate connects with read-only permissions and does not modify your AWS resources.
+Connecting an AWS Organization to SecureSlate lets you monitor all accounts in your organization from one integration — including accounts you add later when you use StackSet automatic deployment.
+SecureSlate uses read-only IAM roles and does not modify your AWS resources.

 After connecting, findings appear on the Checks tab of the Cloud overview page, filtered by AWS.